by Karen K. Miller, M.D.

 ~ PATIENT GUIDE ~

-The Neuroendocrine Clinical Center is initiating a new patient education feature which will appear from time to time in this Bulletin.
+The Neuroendocrine and Pituitary Tumor Clinical Center is initiating a new patient education feature which will appear from time to time in this Bulletin.
 These will consist of a separate pullout section which can be reproduced and handed out to patients who have questions about the topic being addressed.

 This issue includes "Frequently Asked Questions About Transsphenoidal Surgery For Pituitary Adenomas - A Patient Guide."
 Authored by Brooke Swearingen, M.D., the renowned expert pituitary surgeon at Massachusetts General Hospital, it answers the 15 most commonly asked questions by patients requiring transsphenoidal surgery for pituitary adenomas.